A day in the life of PDF accessibility

-Customers are not the only ones impacted by your inaccessible PDFs.
+It’s not just customers who are impacted by your inaccessible PDFs.
 Your employees may also use assistive technology.
-Students in educational institutions may also be affected by inaccessible documents.
+For educational institutions, your students may also be affected by inaccessible documents.

 - 72% of respondents said inaccessible PDFs impact their ability to do their job or complete coursework.